 4. Choose a Neutral Area for the Introduction

 Pick a room that is neutral to both pets.
-Ideally an area with some open space for visibility, but also has areas where each pet can go to retreat if they feel overwhelmed.
-For cats that usually means high ground, like a cat tree.
+Ideally, an area with some open space for visibility also has areas where each pet can retreat if they feel overwhelmed.
+For cats, that usually means high ground, like a cat tree.
 If your dog is kennel trained, you can leave an open kennel for him to go to.

 5. Grab a Partner